QingyangKong/knowledge-dump/scala/val, def and Call-by-name parameter.md

 Hello Tom
 Hello Ann
 ```
-After I call the method `sayHi` all of 3 "def"s are evalauted even though they are not used in the method yet.
-After evaluation, 3 of them are converted into Unit and cannot be evaluated when they are used in the method.
+After I call the method `sayHi` all of 3 "def"s are evalauted even though they are not used in the method at all.
+In the method body, `exp_1`, `exp_2` and `exp_3` would be used, but after evaluation, all of them are `Unit` and cannot be evaluated again when they are actually used in the method.
-Because expected result is "Hello Frank", I need to ensure the other 2 are only evalauted when used.
+Because expected result is "Hello Frank", I need to make sure that only `exp_1` evaluated in method body.
 How to do this?
 Scala provides a way called call-by-name parameter.
 In order to use the feature, I need to define method as below:
 ```
 scala> def sayHi(name: String, exp_1: => Unit, exp_2: => Unit, exp_3: => Unit){
      |   behavior match{